 The bottom line

 If you do decide to assume a lease, keep in mind that the responsibility you are taking over is greater than a typical auto lease due to the history of the original driver.
-You’ll be responsible for the rest of the payments on the car, including any damage or fees incurred by the original lessee.
+You will be responsible for the rest of the payments on the car, including any damage or fees incurred by the original lessee.
 Shop around and compare different options before signing any agreements.
-And, as always, calculate your monthly cost ahead of time with Bankrate’s auto loan calculator.